 There is an old saying, "If you donn't like the Scottish weather, wait 5 minutes - it'll change!"
-Well, read on to find what you can expect from the weather in Grampian.|

-The mean daily sunshine figures for Grampian reach a maximum in May or June, and are at their lowest in December.
+The mean daily sunshine figures for Grampian reach a maximum in June, and are at their lowest in December.
 Wind and cloud play their part, but the key factor is the variation in the length of the day through the year.
-The relatively high latitude of Scotland means that although winter days are very short, this is amply compensated by long summer days with an extended twilight.
+The relatively high latitude of north east Scotland means that although winter days are very short, this is amply compensated by long summer days with an extended twilight.
 On the longest day there is no complete darkness in the very north of Scotland.

 There is a general misconception that the whole of Scotland experiences high rainfall.
 In fact, rainfall in Scotland varies widely, with distribution closely related to the topography.
 Rainfall ranging from over 3,000 mm per year in the western Highlands to under 800 mm per year near the east coast i.e.Grampian.
 (Note that rainfall also includes snow, which is melted and measured as rainfall.)
 Typically, measurable rainfall (an amount of 0.2 mm or more) occurs around 175 days per year in Grampian.
 So yes, you will need a rain jacket, but you may not have to wear it as often as you first thought.

 The prevailing wind direction in Scotland, and in Grampian, is from the south-west, but the wind direction often changes markedly from day to day with the passage of weather systems.
 In the Grampian mountains local topography also has a significant effect, with winds tending to blow along well-defined valleys.
 In general, wind speed increases with height, with the strongest winds being observed over the summits of hills and mountains.
 Since many of the major Atlantic depressions pass close to or over Scotland, the frequency of strong winds and gales is slightly higher than in other parts of the United Kingdom.